All You Need to Know About Bursitis

 - When sitting, the individual might elevate their painful buttock.

-- Direct pressure on the area can cause a sharp pain.
+- The application of direct pressure on the area can cause sharp pain.

 - Pain might radiate down the back of the person’s thigh.